shashi/ArrayMeta.jl/README.md

 1. We can delete a lot of array code from `Base` and replace them with much simpler `@arrayop` expressions
 2. Complex array types like `DArray`, for example, wouldn't have to wrap each operation, they just need to get `@arrayop` working once, and operations defined in Base will work for that array type.
-3. Make optimizations (like memory-locality) that may speed up many operations at once across the whole array ecosystem.
+3. Make optimizations (like multi-threading, memory-locality) that may speed up many operations at once across the whole array ecosystem.

 ## The `@arrayop` macro